Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 Children began to build small altars with a cross and decorate them with pottery and copper objects.

-Many of these traditions live on to this day.
-One of them is the practice of placing an apple with a pair of scissors inserted into it somewhere in the decorations of the Cross.
+Many of these traditions continue to this day.
+One of these is the practice of displaying an apple with open scissors stuck in it somewhere in the decoration.

 The Day of the Cross in the Present Day

-Tradition requires that the decoration of the May crosses in Granada include local crafts, such as inlaid woodwork and pottery, as well as typical courtyard plants like geraniums and pilistras, embroidered shawls, copper utensils, and other traditional items.
+Tradition dictates that the decoration of the May crosses in Granada should be composed of: Grenadian handcrafts, such as inlay and Grenadian ceramics; traditional plants of the courtyards in Andalusia, such as geraniums and pilistras; embroidered manila shawls, copper utensils, and others.

 patio decorations on dia de la cruz On this festive day, it is common to see women and children all over Granada wearing the typical Andalusian outfits.